nodejs/node/doc/api/cli.md

 Enable experimental support for custom conditional exports resolution conditions.

-Any custom comma-separated string condition names are permitted.
+Any number of custom string condition names are permitted.

 The default Node.js conditions of `"node"`, `"default"`, `"import"`, and `"require"` will always apply as defined.